Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 A common issue while running integration tests is that, sometimes two persons or machines might try to run the same set of tests against the same resource.
-This is not directly related to the test-utils-recorder package, but if you're getting into issues because of concurrent conflicting requests, we understand, and we might be able to help by providing you with the following suggestions:
+This is not directly related to the `@azure/test-utils-recorder` package, but if you're getting into issues because of concurrent conflicting requests, we understand, and we might be able to help by providing you with the following
+suggestions:

 1. Use randomly generated strings as prefixes or suffixes for the resources you create.
 This will help you, but it will also only work so far, since new